rust-lang/rust-by-example/src/hello/print/fmt.md

 }

 impl Display for City {
-    // `f` is a buffer, this method must write the formatted string into it fn fmt(&self, f: &mut Formatter) -> fmt::Result {
+    // `f` is a buffer, and this method must write the formatted string into it fn fmt(&self, f: &mut Formatter) -> fmt::Result {
         let lat_c = if self.lat >= 0.0 { 'N' } else { 'S' };
         let lon_c = if self.lon >= 0.0 { 'E' } else { 'W' };